Spazmatic08/proj10-MeetMe/README.md

 ix server, it tries to run on port 7520).
 You will need to provide the necessary secrets files yourself - it uses oauth2 and the Google calendars API.

+## VENV and Testing
+The development environment can be activated with the command line prompt 'source env/bin/activate'.
+You will need to have at least configured the server and run it at least once to initialize everything and ensure consistency.
+While the environment is active, you can run the automated test suite with the command 'nosetests'.

 ## FIXME
 * The server currently relies on its own local timezone when it should be drawn from the client.